Skip to main content

 Once a filter is applied, the Devices button will change into a blue button saying "Filtered Devices".

 If the Advanced Analytics package is not available in your plan, you can use the Devices filter, but you will not be able to save the filter for everyone.
-The one exception is the "Current Cohort" option.
+The "Current Cohort" and the "Hardware Version" options are exceptions to this rule.
 A device filter with only this option can always be saved for everyone, regardless of whether the Advanced Analytics package is available.

 Filtering by historic Software Version